Rudolf Kohlrausch: Biography

 He was a native of Göttingen, the son of the Royal Hanovarian director general of schools Friedrich Kohlrausch.
 He was a high-school teacher of mathematics and physics successively at Lüneburg, Rinteln, Kassel and Marburg.
 In 1853 he became an associate professor at the University of Marburg, and four years later, a full professor of physics at the University of Erlangen.

 Research

 In 1854 Kohlrausch introduced the relaxation phenomena, and used the stretched exponential function to explain relaxation effects of a discharging Leyden jar (capacitor).
-In an 1855 experiment (published 1857) with Wilhelm Weber (1804–1891), he demonstrated that the ratio of electrostatic to electromagnetic units produced a number similar to the value of the speed of light.
+In an 1855 experiment (published 1857) with Wilhelm Weber (1804–1891), he demonstrated that the ratio of electrostatic to electromagnetic units produced a number similar to the value of the speed of light, a constant which they named $c$.
+Kirchhoff recognized that the ratio is equal to $\sqrt 2$ the speed of light.
 This finding was instrumental towards Maxwell's conjecture that light is an electromagnetic wave.
-Also, the first usage of the letter "c" to denote the speed of light was published in an 1856 paper by Kohlrausch and Weber.